Written by Emily Bayne

-Like humans, dogs have five love languages: words of affirmation, physical touch, receiving gifts, quality time, and acts of service.
-Some dogs have more than one, or even all FIVE!
-Some dogs receive love in one love language and express it in another, but we’ll get to that.
+Like humans, dogs have 5 love languages: words of affirmation, physical touch, receiving gifts, quality time, and acts of service.
+Some dogs have more than one, or even all 5!
+Some dogs receive love in one love language and express it in another — but we’ll get to that.
 We’ll delve into how to appeal to your pet’s love language and show you all the ways they reciprocate affection in their own way.

-Positive reinforcement training with an emphasis on praise may lead your dog to develop the words of affirmation love language.
-On the other paw, a special memory of getting a toy may make your pup lean toward gift receiving as their love language.
+Positive reinforcement training with an emphasis on verbal praise may lead your dog to develop the words of affirmation love language.
+On the other paw, a special memory of getting a toy may make your pup lean toward gift-receiving as their love language.

 Keep in mind that the love language your dog expresses isn’t always the one that they want to receive.
-For instance, your pet may feel the most loved when they have quality time with their parents but show their appreciation by bringing you a bone (gift-giving).
+For instance, your pet may feel the most loved when they have quality time with their parents.
+But they might show their appreciation by bringing you a toy (gift-giving).

 It’s important that you pay attention to how your dog responds to different love languages and how they communicate affection to you.
 Not only will this help you bond with your dog, but it can also assist with training and help you eliminate unwanted behaviors, which we'll discuss further on.